TABLE OF CONTENTS

 Legally Register Your Business

 If you haven’t already, make sure your business is legally registered in your state and has a federal employer identification number, or “EIN.”
 This is crucial for business taxes, but some reporting agencies will use this number to track your business credit score in the same way your Social Security number is used to track your personal credit.
+If you haven’t already done this, click here to check out our guide on how to register a business.

 Open a Business Bank Account